|

 and old.
 Brightly coloured Jays and small

-2007 spectacular Woodchat Shrikes seemed to
+Woodchat Shrikes seemed to be always

-be always present in the olive groves and gardens. |
+present in the olive groves and gardens. |

 Woodchat